Internship Director: William Magrino

-The internship is a three credit course.
+The Writing Internship is a three credit course.
 It may be used toward a Technical or Professional Writing Certificate or elective college credit toward graduation.
-Students majoring in English may not apply internship credit toward the completion of their English major requirements.
+Students majoring in English should consult with the English Department about the possibility of applying internship credit toward the completion of their major requirements.

 All placements must be approved by the Internship Director, and approval will depend both on the general suitability of the career field in question or the specific tasks and projects that the placement will entail.
 All internships must require some work with writing or with the close observation of or assistance with writing in the workplace.
 Students who sign up for the internship must have successfully completed 355:101 (Expository Writing) or the equivalent.
 You do not need to be an English major to register for the Writing Internship.

 Frequently, students enrolling in the internship course choose to continue their studies through the Writing Program's Business & Technical Writing Minor.